-Otherwise, get an auto-rickshaw to the nearby Atithi Guest House, between M.I. and Motilal Atal roads (900m, 6-minute drive).
+Otherwise, get an auto-rickshaw to the nearby Atithi Guest House, between M.I. and Motilal Atal roads (900m).
 Many decent options (as well as travel agencies and moneychangers) are very close by, including:

 - Nothing within walking distance, so head to the Old City (see below).
 Also, a fairly decent selection of shops and tourist facilities near the Atithi Guest House (see above).

-- A frenetic maze of shops, markets, traffic, and more traffic, the Old City is both fascinating and frustrating to wander about.
+- City Palace – A frenetic maze of shops, markets, traffic, and more traffic, the Old City is both fascinating and frustrating to wander about.
 In the center, the City Palace (open daily from 9 am to 5.30 pm) is a marvelous example of Mughal and Rajasthani architecture, and is packed with courtyards, gardens, and museums.
-The nearest entrance to the Old City, Chandpole Gate is 1km (5-minute drive) from the guesthouse, while the City Palace is about 2.8km (13-minute drive).
+The nearest entrance to the Old City, Chandpole Gate is 1 km from the guesthouse, while the City Palace is about 3 km.
 Both are best accessed by auto-rickshaw.

 - Jantar Mantar – UNESCO World Heritage site featuring the world’s largest stone sundial and 18 other instruments.
 1 of 5 astronomical observatories built in north India in the 18th-century by Maharaj Sawaii Jai Singh II.
 Right opposite the City Palace.
-15-minute drive (3km).
+(3 km).

 - Hawa Mahal – This 18th-century sandstone summer palace features 953 windows which let in cool breezes during the summer, and allowed the Royalty to view the streets below without being seen.
 Visit early morning to watch the sun’s rays filter through the latticework.
-19-minute drive (3.5km).
+(3.5 km).

 Dera Rawatsar – The Hotel